havriutkin/missile-defence-python/README.md

   __Scene__ class controls interaction of objects, user input, object updating and rendering.

-  There is also __Settings__ class, which just conatins static constants (screen size, missile size, etc.).
+  There is also __Settings__ class, which just contains static constants (screen size, missile size, etc.).

 ## Math behind
   Position of missile is given by parametrise function $f(t) = (x(t), y(t))$, where $t$ is a time parameter.